Skip to the Main Content

 I think it actually is, but maybe you can check.

-On the one hand, ΣG is a smooth category in an obvious way: its smooth space of objects is the one-point space, while its smooth space of morphisms is G.
+On the one hand, ΣG\Sigma G is a smooth category in an obvious way: its smooth space of objects is the one-point space, while its smooth space of morphisms is GG.

-To define the smooth space of objects of GTor, we just give the set of all G-torsors its discrete smooth structure.
+To define the smooth space of objects of GTorG Tor, we just give the set of all GG-torsors its discrete smooth structure.

 Now for the punchline.
-Suppose we pick an isomorphism between each G-torsor and G itself.
+Suppose we pick an isomorphism between each GG-torsor and GG itself.
 Then we get an equivalence

 I claim that these functors are both smooth!
 And, I claim there are smooth natural isomorphisms